BrutPitt/glslSmartDeNoise/readme.md

     return accumBuff/Zbuff;
 }

-//  About Standard Deviations
+//  About Standard Deviations (watch Gauss curve)
 ///////////////////////////////////////////////////////////////////////////////
 //
 //  kSigma = 1*sigma cover 68% of data
-//  kSigma = 2*sigma cover 95% of data - over 3 times more points to compute
+//  kSigma = 2*sigma cover 95% of data - but there are over 3 times
+//                   more points to compute
-//  kSigma = 3*sigma cover 99.7% of data - more over 2 times more points
+//  kSigma = 3*sigma cover 99.7% of data - but needs more than double
+//                   the calculations of 2*sigma

 //  Optimizations (description)